 While in the Insurance industry, I met the lady who is still my wife.
 This was when I was in my mid thirties and while we did not have any children together, I did have the pleasure in helping her to care for her own 3 children.
 I have now also had the pleasure in helping my wife and her elder and youngest children to look after their own children, which is 2 sons and 1 son respectively.
 My wife’s middle child has, from birth, had severe learning difficulties and multiple physical disabilities and my wife and myself currently look after her 24/7.
 Although for the last few years, we have had help from carers coming into the home to help with the care for a small number of hours during the day.
 Also for the last 25 years or so we have taken advantage of a respite facility for a few weeks spread over the year.
 This allows some time for some of the day-to-day care to be taken on by others, but you do still have the continued worry of, is the care they are providing to a standard which is acceptable to ourselves.
 So we do keep a very close watchful eye on the care being given.

-When I left the Insurance industry, I became an Assistant Manager of a Day Service for adults with Learning Disabilities, which at first I thought would I be qualified for.
+When I left the Insurance industry, I became an Assistant Manager of a Day Service for adults with Learning Disabilities Rotherham Day Service, which at first I thought would I be qualified for.
 But as the organisation, which employed me stated, although I did not have any professional care qualifications, I did have, more importantly, life qualifications in undertaking helping my wife care for our disabled daughter.

 Due to my own health reasons, I took early retirement from paid employment, which was made possible by the starting of my private pension from my Insurance career at the age of 60 years.
-Now patiently waiting for my other pensions government and a private pension from my time at the day service, both will be starting when I attain 65 years.
+I then commenced my other pensions, being government and a private pension from my time at the day service, on attaining age 65 years.

 My day is now dealing with helping my wife in the day-to-day running of our home and dealing with all the administration required to employ the carers for our daughter.
 A task to which my experiences of administration and management in my professional careers in the Insurance and Care industries is greatly beneficial.